 University Policies and Procedures: An expression to encompass the University’s administrative policies and administrative procedures and academic regulations.

 • Tri-Council Agreement on the Administration of Agency Grants and Awards by Research Institutions (2017)

-• Tri-Agency Framework: Responsible Conduct of Research (2011)
+• Tri-Agency Framework: Responsible Conduct of Research (2016)

-• Tri-Council Policy Statement: Ethical conduct for Research Involving Humans, second
+• Tri-Council Policy Statement: Ethical conduct for Research Involving Humans, second ed.
+(2018)

 University of Ottawa documents